ThinkDataEd/curriculum/docs/unit2/lesson10.md

 proportion should equal our true probability.

 12. Have students consider what it might mean to sample **without replacement**.
-How would they do that with their bag of marbles? <span style="color:grey">***“Without replacement” means that after you select a marble from the bag, you never put it back into the bag (do not replace it).
+How would they do that with their bag of marbles? <span style="color:grey">***Answer: “Without replacement” means that after you select a marble from the bag, you never put it back into the bag (do not replace it).
 Instead, you simply select another marble from the bag immediately.
 Students should recognize that, by not replacing the marble each time, the probabilities will change.
 This means each draw from